Plus/Premium subscribers can self-import a spreadsheet of guests with tickets.

 If tickets haven't been sold yet, the built-in ticket feature offers more robust (and intuitive) tools for offering tickets online and/or entering tickets internally.

-If you decide to manually enter some, or all, tickets, you can avoid having to enter each guest's contact information by self-importing your spreadsheet as "Users", then selecting the desired user record when assigning tickets.
+If you decide to manually enter some, or all, tickets, you can avoid having to enter each guest's contact information by self-importing your spreadsheet as "Users", then selecting the desired user record when creating orders for buyers and assigning guests to the tickets.

-Note: The importer does not handle diacritics (accent and cedilla signs) - they should be stripped from your spreadsheet prio to upload.
+Note: The importer does not handle diacritics (accent and cedilla signs) - they should be stripped from your spreadsheet prior to upload.

 Importing is an automated process.
 Once you have uploaded your spreadsheet, you will "map" each column to the desired field in the software (Instructions for mapping various formats are provided below).
 The importer can handle all common formats, in any order, as long as each column contains the same type of data and format.
 For instance, if a column contains both emails and phone numbers, the column can be mapped to the email OR phone field.
 To import it correctly, you'll need to add a column on your spreadsheet and separate the email vs phone data.